 Most entrepreneurs commit the mistake of deciding on a lumpsum amount and spending it as the expenses come on the way.
 This is the biggest eCommerce mistake that becomes the reason why eCommerce startups fail.

-You’ll want to set a target budget for each of your expenses.
+You’ll want to set a target budget for each of your expenses to sell clothes online.
 If you’re deciding $500 for running social media ads and $2000 for your initial inventory per month, spend no more than that, no matter what.

 3. Create an achievable & effective business plan